SilverLinings89/Waveguide/Progress.md

 There is some bug in the parallel execution that is causing a lock here.
 I will skip this for now becaus ultimately it isn't important.
 This was a stupid mistakes.
 In the perform downward sweep the itterator was an unsigned int being decreased by 1 every step.
 In the original solution >0 was the condition to continue which is fine.
 I changed that to >=0 for the additional step in the downward loop.
 However that is always true for unsigned ints.
 I changed the iterator type to int to avoid this and feel stupid.
 Works.

 Next I will implement comparison between direct and itterative solution on level 1 for max level 2 runs.

+# Friday, 12th of November

+I performed a lot of tests.
+One of the issues appears to be that the PML on the lower level in the base of a boundary / dirichlet overlap enforces incorrect boundary conidtions.
+I can solve that

+# Monday, 16th of November

+After days of work, I have not yet been able to get this to work and time is running out until 20th to produce computational HSP results for the internal meeting.
+I will have to fix this on tuesday to still have a reasonable chance to make the deadline for the full shape runs.